DeclareDesign/DeclareDesign/cran-comments.md

 We are submitting a small update, `DeclareDesign 0.12.0`.
 Thank you for your time reviewing the submission.

+We have addressed the notes and errors in the CRAN checks.

 ## Test environments
 * local OS X install, R 3.5.1
 * ubuntu 12.04 (on travis-ci), R 3.5.1